xincao9/jswitcher/README.md

 </pre>

 <pre>
-## switcher-server.properties file is placed in the root of the classpath
+## switcher.properties file is placed in the root of the classpath

 switcher.port=12306 // listening port
 switcher.database.name=switcher // switch data is stored by default to mysql